Beach Ball Cake Pops

-All I know is I should have made these way before now.
-They are so simple and cute, and have such strong visual appeal.
+They are so sweet and simple, and have such strong and graphic visual appeal.
 They just sing summer.
 And sunshine.
 And they make me smile.
-And they make me wish I was at the pool.
-Especially since I haven’t even dipped my pinky toe in the water yet this year.
-Maybe soon.
+And they make me wish I was at the pool right now.
+P.S., if you love summer, you might like these Sunshine Cake Pops, too.

 This is a good consistency of cake to frosting.
 The mixture should be moist but shouldn’t feel wet.
 Once they are scooped you can easily roll them into a smooth ball.

-Speaking of consistency, if you haven’t used Merckens candy coating , I’d definitely recommend it.
-You can see how fluid the coating is above.
-It pours off the spoon instead of plopping. : ) I know.
+Speaking of consistency, you want your candy coating to be fluid and smooth so that it pours off the spoon instead of plopping. : ) I know.
 Nice visual, but this is what you want.
 Not too thick and perfect for dipping.